ObjectProfile/Roassal3/RoassalPro.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZE7B9WLCSXVQY)

-We can emit official invoices and we are entitled to Chilean tax system.
+We can emit official invoices and we are entitled to the Chilean tax system.
 You can reach us by [mail](alexandre.bergel@me.com) or by phone (+56 9 913 123 81).